dburriss/dburriss.github.io/_posts/2020-05-05-converting-fsharp-csharp.md

        interface System.Collections.Generic.IReadOnlyList<'T>
 ```

-Finally, `'a array` is the same as an array in C#, and so also implements `IEnumerable`.

-As it turns out, this gets us a very long way with interacting with C#, since `IEnumerable` and `IEnumerable<'T>` is pretty ubiquitous.
+As it turns out, this gets us a very long way with interacting with C#, since `IEnumerable` and `IEnumerable<'T>` are pretty ubiquitous.

 ```fsharp
 let csharp = CSharpyType()